digital-asset/daml/language-support/ts/daml-ledger/README.md

 ## Usage

-The best way to get you started quickly is to start with the `create-daml-app`
+The best way to get you started quickly is to use the `create-daml-app` template:
-template:

 ```
 daml new --template=create-daml-app my-project-name
 ```